Current Speakers for Life Sciences Patent Network North America Include:

-As executive manager of SH· IP Global IP, Mitchell Atherton leads a group of talented professionals in the fields of IP prosecution, translation and file preparation.
-Servicing more than 70 jurisdictions in sectors such as energy, manufacturing, life sciences and pharmaceuticals, he brings a unique perspective stemming from his career working with corporations in the process of globalisation.
-Atherton joined SH· IP Global IP in March 2016 and has helped to draft the company strategy and with the development of software that streamlines the processes surrounding patent translation and prosecution, called SH· IP Helm.
+Mitchell C. Atherton leads a group of talented professionals in the fields of IP prosecution, translation and file preparation.
+Servicing more than 70 jurisdictions in verticals such as energy, manufacturing, life science and pharmaceuticals, he brings a unique perspective stemming from his career working with corporations in the process of globalisation.
+Atherton joined SHIP Global IP in March 2016 during the very early stages of the project and has helped to draft the company strategy and has counselled the team in the development of SHIP Helm, software that streamlines the processes surrounding patent translation and prosecution.

 Sterne Kessler Goldstein & Fox

 Eldora L. Ellison, PhD, is a director in Sterne, Kessler, Goldstein & Fox’s biotech/chemical and litigation practice groups.
 Throughout her 23 years of experience, Ellison has represented clients in more than 60 inter partes review proceedings, over 15 patent interferences, and multiple patent re-examinations and litigations.

 Representing clients ranging from multinational corporations to startup companies, Ellison works to resolve inventorship disputes, evaluate patent portfolios, and prepare and prosecute patent applications.

 She has been recognised as a National Law Journal “Litigation Trailblazer”, a Law360 “MVP of Life Sciences”, and nominated for “PTAB Litigator of the Year” by Managing Intellectual Property.